kendoriddy/next-app/README.md

-Here’s a detailed `README.md` file for your Next.js project:

----

 # Next.js + TypeScript Shopping Application

 This is a Next.js web application developed using TypeScript and styled with Tailwind CSS.
 The application uses both Server-Side Rendering (SSR) and Static Site Generation (SSG), has a global state management setup, and includes authentication middleware for secure access to product pages.
 The app is also built as a Progressive Web App (PWA), ensuring it is responsive and accessible across mobile devices.